-Rachel Krantz works at Mercy For Animals, where she writes about veganism and does media relations/pr consulting.
+Rachel Krantz is a writer currently working on a book about non-monogamy.
 She is the namer of Bustle, and one of its three founding editors.
 At Bustle, she served as Senior Features Editor for three years, and Senior News Editor before that.
 She also worked at The Daily Beast as Homepage Editor.

 She is on the advisory board for Sentient Media and the board of directors of Our Hen House.
-She is open to media and PR consulting opportunities, especially for nonprofits.
+She does nonprofit media consulting, especially for vegan organizations and brands.

 She was the host of the Bustle podcast Honestly Though, a show about taboo topics recommended by The Guardian.
 Her work has been featured on VOX, The Guardian, The Huffington Post, NPR, The Daily Beast, Newsweek, High Times, AFAR, Vice, USA Today, Salon, Marie Claire, VegNews Magazine, and many outlets elsewhere.